jurihock/AvaloniaLinuxDBusIssue/README.md

 # AvaloniaLinuxDBusIssue

-Minimal example to reproduce the Avalonia DBus issue on Linux using the official Avalonia documentation:
+Minimal example to reproduce the Avalonia DBus issue on Linux (Ubuntu 26.04 LTS) using the official Avalonia documentation:

 - create an Avalonia app
 - add a context menu